usmanalimaan/groupwise/README.md

 **USER QUICKFINDER INDEX REBUILD SCRIPT**
 One of the scripts, gw_user_quickfinder.sh can rebuild a user's QuickFinder index files.
 This script needs information about the POA's HTTP console.
 Run the script with the appropriate input information and it will make additional changes to the settings_gw.cfg file for you to configure.

+**EDIRECTORY INTEGRATION**
+For scenarios in which editing of a user's First Name, Last Name, and Phone Nubmer are only available via eDirectory integration through tools such as iManager, there are 4 script files that allow for this scenario.
+They are the scripts with the naming convention of gw_edir_<script purpose descriptive name>.
+These scripts require that the settings_gw.cfg file include information needed to talk to eDirectory via LDAP calls.
+The settings are:

+GW_EDIR_ADMIN_USER, GW_EDIR_ADMIN_PASSWORD, GW_EDIR_LDAP_SERVICE_SIMPLE_AUTHENTICATION_ADDRESS, GW_EDIR_LDAP_SERVICE_SIMPLE_AUTHENTICATION_PORT

 **UPGRADING/UPDATING**
 The GroupWise Admin Helpdesk Scripts by Cimitra ships with a script specifically for upgrading to the latest version of these scripts.
 The update script will be in the directory where you installed the software in the "groupwise-master" directory.
 For most installations this will be: **/var/opt/cimitra/scripts/groupwise-master**